 Each year ORX publishes a free report which analyses key trends in the frequency and severity of operational risk loss events in our global banking loss database.
 Alongside this, we also produce a sister report with similar analyses on the data in our insurance database.
 This year’s banking report examines the last six years’ worth of data in our database – 2014 to 2019.

 Part of our mission is to improve operational and non-financial risk management beyond just our membership.
 These free reports are just one way in which we provide vital information to op risk professionals around the globe.
 Explore our free resources section to see what other research, data and information you could be using.
 Or, for full access to our research, data and expertise, find out how your firm could become a member of ORX.

 Download the report for free for the full analysis and an accompanying summary of the event frequency and total loss severity in our global banking database since 2002.
 Or, continue reading for our highlights and key findings.

-The banking and trading & investment business lines account for 80% of the total gross loss in the global banking database between 2013 and 2018.
-The average annual gross loss for banking business lines was €13.6 million, while the average for trading & investment was €6.6 billion.
+As in last year's report, the banking and trading & investment business lines make up the vast majority of operational risk loss.
+In total, banking and trading & investment account for 81% of the total gross loss in the global banking database between 2014 and 2019.
+The average annual gross loss for banking was €13.5bn, while the average for trading & investment was €6bn.